rsapkf/42/README.md

 # Project RabbitHole

 This is a personal collection of sites and resources that I use or have used in the past to learn stuff like programming, puzzle-solving, web development and other intellectually stimulating things.
-Most resources here have led me down the  deep rabbitholes of knowledge, wisdom and sometimes stupidity, hence the name RabbitHole.
+Most sources here are from my browser bookmarks.
 Feel free to [contribute](CONTRIBUTING.md) by adding more resources!

 # Table of Contents